 Tear Jerker: A happy one, though.
 All of Sackboy's story tells that he heads off not for power or monetary reward.
 He heard of worlds filled with destruction and goes off in trying to make them beautiful with the power of creation.
 Then we have his scenes with the Little Sister; at first, she asks "Mr. B" to 'unstuff' Sackboy, but then it shows the two playing together.
 The ending has him back in his world, and Stephen Fry narrates about how Sackboy is his happiest when people create and share with the world, topping it up with how LittleBigPlanet will always be home to everyone whose heart is full of imagination.

 Big Daddy's story will shed some tears also.
 His Little Sister has found Sackboy and is cheerfully playing jump rope and then she declares that Sackboy is her new best friend and she coldly tells Mr. B, "Go back to your underswampy!"
-Considering it's the Big Daddy's roles to protect their Little Sisters, it's like telling him he's being replaced.
+Considering it's the Big Daddy's role to protect their Little Sisters, it's like telling him he's being replaced.
 And in the ending, we have the Little Sister's words.

 Parappa's losing animation.
 He thinks about how he let down Sunny Funny and bursts into tears.
 Parappathe Rapper crying is a sight no man should have to see.